-More than 60% of our emergency calls in Angus turn out to be false alarms, and those caused by Automatic Fire Alarms (AFA) are the most frequent attendance made by us.
+Around (60%) of all SFRS attendance demand in Perth & Kinross turn are related to false alarms, and those caused by Automatic Fire Alarms (AFA) are the most frequent attendance made by us.
 This is a significant drain on our resources and travelling to these incidents under blue-light conditions presents an undue risk to our firefighters and other road users due to an increased likelihood of vehicle accidents occurring.

-Every Unwanted Fire Alarm Signal (UFAS) from an AFA has an economic impact on businesses.
-As our stations in Angus are predominantly crewed by RDS firefighters, there is also an indirect impact on the businesses who employ our RDS staff, through time lost due to them being released to respond to calls that inevitably turn out to be false alarms.
+As our stations in Perth & Kinross are predominantly crewed by RDS firefighters, there is also an indirect impact on the businesses who employ our RDS staff, through time lost due to them being released to respond to calls that inevitably turn out to be false alarms.

-Whilst we encourage the use of AFA systems to save lives and protect buildings, more can be done to reduce the significant burden to us and businesses that UFAS cause.
-A continued reduction in UFAS could release resources to deploy on other activities that will deliver greater public value in Angus, including the broader range of prevention work associated with tackling unintentional harm.
+Whilst we encourage the use of AFA systems to save lives and protect buildings, more can be done to reduce the significant burden to us and businesses that Unwanted Fire Alarm Systems (UFAS) cause.
+A marked reduction in UFAS could release significant resources to deploy on more productive work that will deliver greater public value in Perth & Kinross, including the broader range of prevention work associated with tackling unintentional harm.

-Evidence indicates that properties such as care homes, sheltered housing and hospitals contribute to the majority of UFAS in Angus.
-Our approach to driving down the number of UFAS we attend in Angus will focus on encouraging ownership of the issue by property owners/occupiers along with advice and engagement.
+Evidence indicates that properties such as care homes, sheltered housing and hospitals contribute to the majority of UFAS in Perth & Kinross.
+Our approach to driving down the number of UFAS we attend in Perth & Kinross will focus on encouraging ownership of the issue by property owners/occupiers along with advice, engagement and support.

-- Investigate the cause of every UFAS event and engage with the premises owner/occupier, to agree measures for preventing reoccurrence. - Identify the premises that have persistent call outs due to UFAS, and work with the owner/occupiers to develop, implement and monitor UFAS demand reduction pans. - Enforce formal action on the owner/occupiers or premises that are generating unacceptable levels of UFAS, and are failing to take ownership of the issue.
+Investigate the cause of every UFAS event and engage with the premises owner/occupier, to agree measures for preventing reoccurrence.

+Identify the premises that have persistent call outs due to UFAS, and work with the owner/occupiers to develop, implement and monitor UFAS demand reduction plans.

+Enforce formal action if necessary and focus on the owner/occupiers of premises that are generating unacceptable levels of UFAS, and are continually failing to take ownership of the issue.